 Personal safety equipment is used to protect personnel from hazards or dangers that might impair their safety or health during work.

-Protective systems
+Protective systems > Hazards caused by media

 When performing the various tasks at, and with the device, personnel must wear personal safety equipment.
 Special reference is made of this in the individual chapters within these Operating Instructions.
 The following provides a description of the personal safety equipment: